chef/chef-web-docs/chef_master/source/chef_private_keys.rst

 -----------------------------------------------------
 .. tag security_key_pairs_knife

-RSA public key-pairs are used to authenticate knife with the Chef server every time knife attempts to access the Chef server.
-This ensures that each instance of knife is properly registered with the Chef server and that only trusted users can make changes to the data.
+RSA public key-pairs are used to authenticate knife with the Chef Infra Server every time knife attempts to access the Chef Infra Server.
+This ensures that each instance of knife is properly registered with the Chef Infra Server and that only trusted users can make changes to the data.

 .. end_tag

-knife can also use the ``knife exec`` subcommand to make specific, authenticated requests to the Chef server. knife plugins can also make authenticated requests to the Chef server by leveraging the ``knife exec`` subcommand.
+knife can also use the ``knife exec`` subcommand to make specific, authenticated requests to the Chef Infra Server. knife plugins can also make authenticated requests to the Chef Infra Server by leveraging the ``knife exec`` subcommand.

 chef-validator
 -----------------------------------------------------
 .. tag security_chef_validator_context

-However, during the first chef-client run, this private key does not exist.
-Instead, the chef-client will attempt to use the private key assigned to the chef-validator, located in ``/etc/chef/validation.pem``.
-(If, for any reason, the chef-validator is unable to make an authenticated request to the Chef server, the initial chef-client run will fail.)
+However, during the first Chef Infra Client run, this private key does not exist.
+Instead, the Chef Infra Client will attempt to use the private key assigned to the chef-validator, located in ``/etc/chef/validation.pem``.
+(If, for any reason, the chef-validator is unable to make an authenticated request to the Chef Infra Server, the initial Chef Infra Client run will fail.)

-During the initial chef-client run, the chef-client will register with the Chef server using the private key assigned to the chef-validator, after which the chef-client will obtain a ``client.pem`` private key for all future authentication requests to the Chef server.
+During the initial Chef Infra Client run, the Chef Infra Client will register with the Chef Infra Server using the private key assigned to the chef-validator, after which the Chef Infra Client will obtain a ``client.pem`` private key for all future authentication requests to the Chef Infra Server.

-After the initial chef-client run has completed successfully, the chef-validator is no longer required and may be deleted from the node.
+After the initial Chef Infra Client run has completed successfully, the chef-validator is no longer required and may be deleted from the node.
 Use the ``delete_validation`` recipe found in the ``chef-client`` cookbook (https://github.com/chef-cookbooks/chef-client) to remove the chef-validator.

 .. end_tag